alizawaseemaptech/Software-Developer-/README.md

 ---

-💼 Ideal for task management needs, personal productivity, or as a learning reference for MERN stack projects.
+💼 Ideal for task management needs, personal productivity, or as a learning reference for Software Developer projects.

 ---